Neutralization Tank Back-flow Ultrasonic Level Detection

 Neutralization Chip Tank Backflow Ultrasonic Liquid Level Detection

-When Massachusetts Institute of Technology needed reliable back-flow detection of their acid wastewater neutralization system, they turned to Flowline.
-The chemical engineering lab waste drains into small under sink lift stations that sequentially pump the waste to the basement.
-There the waste enters a limestone chip tank, where it dilutes and neutralizes for two hours, before the next transfer pushes the previously neutralized batch into the sewer.
-Regulations require a method for detecting back-flow in the P-Trap, and the maintenance team wanted strong corrosion resistance.
-For these reasons, Flowline suggested our PP ultrasonic level switch inserted to the base of the outlet pipe.
+When MIT needed reliable back-flow detection of their acid wastewater neutralization tank, they turned to Flowline.
+The chemical engineering lab waste drains into under sink lift stations that sequentially pump waste to the basement.
+There the waste enters a limestone chip tank, where it dilutes and neutralizes for two hours, before the next transfer pushes the neutralized batch to the sewer.
+Regulations require a method for detecting back-flow in the P-Trap, and I&C lead required strong corrosion resistance.
+For these reasons, Flowline suggested our PP AU18 ultrasonic switch inserted to the base of the outlet pipe.
 That was nine years ago and its still working today.
-The ultrasonic level switch provides reliable level detection to the DCS, which monitors the switch and alarms during back-flow.
+The level switch provides reliable level detection to the DCS, which monitors the P-Trap and alarms during back-flow.
 Flowline is reliable level switching.